 We will share your personal information with third parties where required by law, where it is necessary to administer the working relationship with you or where we have another legitimate interest in doing so.
 We will also share your personal information with third parties with whom you are seeking employment or engagement by engaging our services as recruitment consultants.
-We may also share with third parties so that you may provide feedback on us regarding the services we have provided you.
 We may also share your personal information with third parties to whom you are assigned to work while employed by us.
 This may include providing your prospective employer or the company to which you are assigned with sensitive personal data such as copies of your passport or other identity documents.
-We may also share your data with 3rd parties such as the REC or internal audits to demonstrate our compliance with relevant rules and regulations.

 All our third-party service providers and other entities in the group are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We may share your personal information with other third parties, for example in the context of the possible sale or restructuring of the business or in providing an employment reference for you.
 We may also need to share your personal information with a regulator or to otherwise comply with the law.